HeroesOfAndromeda/Apollo-Comics/Characters/Supers/Superhumans/Maximiliano Cisneros.md

 - The more Maxwell charges up the mana inside him the more time will be slowed down.
 - For example: If Maxwell charges up his mana for 15 seconds, time will be slow for 15 seconds, then it'll take 15 seconds for it to resume it's pace.

-The Judge: A hammer spawned when a Maxwell enters a combo lock.
+The Judge: A hammer spawned when a Maxwell enters a combo lock or when he enters Breakneck form.
 - It can fly, create thunder, shoot lighting, break and reconstruct but The Judge is only temporal before disappearing.
 - The Judge returns to Maxwell's hand when thrown or when Maxwell wants it to.
 - At one point, Maxwell will be able to summon The Judge at will.

 -----
-**- Physical Traits and Fighting Style -**
+### - Physical Traits and Fighting Style -

 **Physical Traits:** 5ft 10, strong legs, hair that reaches his shoulders, yellow eyes and light skin.
 He has a big lightning butterly on their back where the lightning strike hit them, it usually lights up when he charges up mana or when doing powerful attacks.

 **Fighting Style:** Using mostly lightning speed kicks (sometimes fists), targetting the opponents legs and arms to make them unable to fight.
 He uses blasts of electricity to knock back opponents or to paralyze them temporarily.

 -----
-**- Transformations/Forms -**
+### - Transformations/Forms -

 **Base Form:** 5ft 10, can run at lightning speed but usually holds back his punches since the force dramatically increases with speed.
 - Very stategic with his movements, usually planning ahead based on the intricacies of his opponent's movements.
 - Tries to be as unpredictable as possible, usually speeding up with the attacks or attacking spontaneously, generally avoiding attack patterns.

 **Breakneck:** 5ft 10, and his suit colors are inverted and his eyes turn into a sort of navy blue.
 He gains a significant speed boost.
 A small lightning bolt appears on his cheeks, biceps, back of the hands, and the sides of the calves, and the lightning butterly is permananetly charged until he's out of his Breakneck form.

-He also summons "The Judge" permanently until he is out of Breakneck form.
+- He also summons "The Judge" permanently until he is out of Breakneck form.

 -----